Plain mountain finch: Description

-The Plain Mountain Finch is 14–15 cm long, weighs 18–25g, and has a slender build with long wings, a notched tail, and a short pointed bill.
+The Plain Mountain Finch is 14-15 cm long, weighs 18–25 g, and has a slender build with long wings, a notched tail, and a short pointed bill.
 It features a buff brown head with tawny streaks, a beige neck, and pale brown around the eye and cheek.
 Its Mantle and back is dark brown with pale streaks, while its lower back is pale gray.
 The tail and wings are dark brown with buff-brown and white markings.
 Both males and females look alike, while juveniles are paler with less distinct markings.

 Habitat and Distribution

 The Plain Mountain Finch is found in Afghanistan, Bhutan, China, India, Kazakhstan, Myanmar, Nepal, Pakistan, Russia, Tajikistan, Tibet, and Turkmenistan.
 During the non-breeding season, they are found in high valleys, mountain forests, rocky cliff sides, fields and in towns.
-Plain Mountain Finches are occasionally found as high as 5300m in elevation, though they are more typically seen around 2000m, and are occasionally forced down to 450-750m by severe weather.
+Plain Mountain Finches are occasionally found as high as 5300 m in elevation, though they are more typically seen around 2000 m, and are occasionally forced down to 450-750 m by severe weather.
 Plain Mountain Finches can be both residents and altitudinal migrants.